lynnfaraday/aresmush.com/tutorials/config/api-proxy.md

 The web portal uses a special forwarding feature of the web server to make it easier to talk to the game engine.
 This feature is called a proxy, and it translates requests to `http://<hostname>/api` into `http://<hostname>:<engine_api_port>`.
 This helps people behind corporate/school firewalls, who might otherwise not be able to access the web portal from school/work.

+{% note %}
-{% include note.html content=" Be aware that without this feature, it may cause some people with strict work/school firewalls to be unable to connect to the web portal." %}
+ Be aware that without this feature, it may cause some people with strict work/school firewalls to be unable to connect to the web portal.
+{% endnote %}

 <div id="inline_toc" markdown="1">
 **Table of Contents**